mohammed-imad-umar/detecting-twitter-bots/README.md

 pip install -r requirements.txt
 ```

-3️⃣ Run the notebook or script to train and test the model.
+3️⃣ Open `src/Main.ipynb` or scripts to train and test the model.

 ---